Skip to content Skip to footer

 • Ability to receive and implement constructive feedback.

 • St. Anne’s values the dignity and worth of every person we serve.
-Employees are expected to support children’s emotional and social development by encouraging understanding of others and promoting positive self-concepts.
+Employees are expected to support client’s emotional and social development by encouraging understanding of others and promoting positive self-concepts.
 All employees must have the ability to treat those served by our agency in a caring and respectful manner, mindful of individual differences and cultural, ethnic, and socioeconomic diversity.

 • As providers of social services, St. Anne’s employees work with clients dealing with complex emotional and mental health issues, many of whom are facing significant personal crises on a daily basis.
 Employees must remain aware of any personal emotions, transference, and/or countertransference that may hinder the ability to remain professional.
 As such, employees are expected to maintain composure during all interactions and crisis situations, implement a self-care plan, and utilize crisis communication to deescalate client crisis and prevent any serious bodily injury or harm.